DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 - `<protocol-minor-version>`: `0x00 0x00`
 - `<signature>`: a 64-byte signature of `(<resolver-pk> <client-magic> <serial> <ts-start> <ts-end> <extensions>)` using the Ed25519 algorithm and the provider secret key.
 Ed25519 MUST be used in this version of the protocol.
 - `<resolver-pk>`: the resolver short-term public key, which is 32 bytes when using X25519.
-- `<client-magic>`: The first 8 bytes of a client query that was built using the information from this certificate.
-It MAY be a truncated public key.
-Two valid certificates cannot share the same `<client-magic>`. `<client-magic>` MUST NOT start with `0x00 0x00 0x00 0x00 0x00 0x00 0x00` (seven all-zero bytes) in order to avoid confusion with the QUIC protocol {{!RFC9000}}.
+- `<client-magic>`: an 8-byte value identifying this certificate; the client copies it verbatim into the first 8 bytes of every query built from this certificate.
+It is an opaque identifier and MAY be a truncated resolver public key.
+A provider MUST NOT issue two concurrently valid certificates with the same `<client-magic>`, MUST NOT use a value starting with `0x00 0x00 0x00 0x00 0x00 0x00 0x00` (seven all-zero bytes) in order to avoid confusion with the QUIC protocol {{!RFC9000}}, and MUST NOT use the reserved `<resume-magic>` value defined in Stateless Resumption.
 - `<serial>`: a 4-byte serial number in big-endian format.
-If more than one certificate is valid, the client MUST prefer the certificate with a higher serial number.
+If more than one certificate is valid for the encryption system the client selected, the client MUST prefer the certificate with a higher serial number.
 - `<ts-start>`: the date the certificate is valid from, as a big-endian 4-byte unsigned Unix timestamp.
+It MUST be strictly earlier than `<ts-end>`; deployed clients reject certificates whose validity interval is empty or inverted.
 - `<ts-end>`: the date the certificate is valid until (inclusive), as a big-endian 4-byte unsigned Unix timestamp.
 - `<extensions>`: empty in the current protocol version, but may contain additional data in future revisions, including minor versions.
 The computation and verification of the signature MUST include the extensions.
 An implementation not supporting these extensions MUST ignore them.